Supa Strikas (TV series): Release

-Spin-Off
+Spin-off

-On November 23, 2021, Supa Strikas official channel released a trailer of their brand new series titled "Rookie Season".
+On November 23, 2021, Supa Strikas' official YouTube channel released a trailer of their brand new series titled "Rookie Season".
 The trailer announced the series release date to be- 3 December 2021.
-It was said to be a Youtube Original series.
+It was said to be a YouTube Original series.
 It focuses on How Shakes joined Supa Strikas.

 "Rookie Season kicks back to where it all started for Supa Strikas’ youngest star.
-Join Shakes on a series of misadventures, as he gets betrayed by his best friend, searches for his dad and mystifies his sister, risking everything for one shot at joining the world’s most epic soccer team and raising a little thing called the Super League!"
+Join Shakes on a series of misadventures, as he gets betrayed by his best friend, searches for his dad and mystifies his sister, risking everything for one shot at joining the world's most epic soccer team and raising a little thing called the Super League!"

-On December 3rd 2021, Supa Strikas official channel released 6 episodes of "Rookie season."
+On December 3rd 2021, Supa Strikas' official YouTube channel released 6 episodes of "Rookie Season."
 An official date for the rest (7-12) has not been announced.
 However, the 7th episode of the series was released on April 15, 2022.
 The 8th episode released on April 22, 2022.
 With this, many have concluded the series will release the next 4 episodes weekly.
 The series has officially been made weekly; the 9th episode released on April 29, 2022.
 Also, 10th and 11th episode was released during starting two weeks of May 2022.

 Reception

-The series got 9.1/10 points, rated by IMDB.
+The series got 9.1/10 points, rated by IMDb.
 The series has received criticism for its lack of main female characters.